JROChub/power_house/docs/book_of_power.md

 48. Example command: `julian node anchor ./logs/nodeA`.
 49. The JSON includes statement array and hash array.
 50. Serialize anchor output to share with remote nodes in offline settings.
-50a.
-Rule of thumb: transcripts stay US-ASCII forever; anchors/JSON use UTF-8, and any non-ASCII glyph must be escaped JSON-style.
+Note: Rule of thumb: transcripts stay US-ASCII forever; anchors/JSON use UTF-8, and any non-ASCII glyph must be escaped JSON-style.
 51. Do not share raw transcript files without encryption; treat them as sensitive.
 52. When archived, transcripts serve as legal evidence of proof execution.
 53. Document the chain-of-custody for ledger directories.